 What have been the most notable major label projects you’ve worked on?

-Björk's "I Miss You", which was big in America.
-Gangstarr's "You Know My Steez", London Posse's "How's Life In London?".
-These were all remixes, except London Posse, which was production.
-I've worked on adverts and sound design for Nike too.
-There's been a ton of stuff over the years.
+Björk’s “I Miss You“, which was big in America.
+Gangstarr’s “You Know My Steez“, London Posse’s “How’s Life In London?“.
+These were all remixes, except London Posse, which I had production credits on.
+I’ve worked on adverts and sound design for Nike too.
+There’s been a ton of stuff over the years.

 Have you ever had any moments where you heard someone’s singing, and thought “They’re good.
 I wanna work with them“?

 Yeah.
 Roots Manuva.
-But he wasn't singing, he was rapping.
+But he wasn’t singing, he was rapping.
 I remember his first solo single, “Next Type Of Motion“.
 I was in a record shop buying stuff, and this song came on, and I asked “Who’s that?“.
 A guy in the store answered, “That’s Roots Maunva“, and I said “I want to work with him“.
-So when I did my album deal with Pussyfoot, I went and sought him out, to work with him.
+So when I did my album deal with Pussyfoot, I went and sought him out.

-Björk was a good one.
-I got commissioned to do a remix for her “Telegram” remix album.
-It ended up being more of a production though.
-The label sent me the original tune, and it was between 125-130 BPM, but I wanted to slow it down to more of a hip-hop tempo.
+Björk was a good one too.
+I got commissioned to do a remix for her “Telegram” remix album, but it ended up being more of a production.
+The label sent me the original tune, which was between 125-130 BPM, but I wanted to slow it down to more of a hip-hop tempo.
 I was speaking to her on the phone about it, and hadn’t mentioned anything about her re-singing it, but she offered to.
-She was like “If you want me to come and re-voice, I can do that“.
-I went, “Great!“.
-Back in those days, there weren’t any time-stretch algorithms like we have today, so if I had tried to slow down the time coded acappella on DAT tape to 98 BPM, it would have fallen apart.
+She was like, “If you want me to come and do a re-voice, I can do that“.
+I went, “Great!”.
+Back in those days, there weren’t any time-stretch algorithms like we have today, so if I had tried to slow down the time-coded acapella on DAT tape to 98 BPM, it would have fallen apart.
 She did me a big favor by coming in to revoice.
-It meant I could go anywhere now, remix wise.
+It meant I could do anything, remix wise.
 I sent her the rough drafts, she liked it, and came in to the studio shortly after.
 Meeting her was nice.
-She was one of those people that flip a switch and go into a zone when it's time to work, and amazing things come out.
+She was one of those people that flip a switch and go into a zone when it’s time to work, and amazing things come out.